 (c) the registration was obtained by fraud or misrepresentation.

-(2) If the CEO proposes to cancel, suspend, or refuse to renew the registration of a person, the CEO shall give to the person notice in writing of the proposal and the CEO’s reasons for the proposal.
+(2) If the CEO proposes to cancel, suspend, or refuse to renew, the registration of a person, the CEO shall give to the person notice in writing of the proposal and the CEO’s reasons for the proposal.

 (3) A notice given under subregulation (2) shall state that within 21 days after the notice being given, the person to whom it is given may make representations in writing to the CEO concerning the matter, and the CEO shall not determine the matter without considering any representations received within that period of 21 days.

-(3a) If the CEO proposes to cancel, suspend, or refuse to renew the registration of a person, the CEO shall give to the person’s employer notice in writing of the proposal.
+(3a) If the CEO proposes to cancel, suspend, or refuse to renew, the registration of a person, the CEO shall give to the person’s employer notice in writing of the proposal.

 (4) If the CEO cancels, suspends, or refuses to renew, the registration of a person under this regulation, the CEO shall give to the person and to the person’s employer notice in writing of the cancellation, suspension or refusal to renew.